 Chase's Slate® card doesn't come with a rewards program.
 But it is a top card if you happen to have existing credit-card debt.
 That's because the Chase Slate® card offers a $0 introductory balance transfer fee if you transfer credit-card debt from an existing card onto your new Chase Slate® card within the first 60 days after your open your account.

 The Chase Slate® card also comes with an introductory interest rate of 0% on new purchases and balance transfers for the first 15 months after you open your account.
 After the intro period ends, your rate will rise, depending on your credit score.
 You also won't have to worry about an annual fee; the Chase Slate® card doesn't charge one.

 5. Capital One® Platinum Credit Card

-If your score is closer to 650, you might struggle to qualify for a credit card that comes with many perks.
+Credit cards for 650 credit scores are often difficult to find with perks.
 Fortunately, there are plenty of basic vanilla cards that you can use to build your credit.
 The Capital One® Platinum Credit Card is one.

 While this card offers no rewards program, it also charges no annual fee.
 And if you make your first five monthly payments on time, you'll gain access to a higher credit limit.
 Your interest rate, depending on your credit, can be as high as 24.99%, so, again, you'll need to pay your balance in full each month if you don't want your debt to grow.

 While there are some quick-fire ways to boost your credit score, the goal with a basic card such as this is to make your payments on time, not charge too much debt and steadily boost your FICO score so that you can qualify for an even better card.